diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us002/02.analysis/Readme.md

-# US002 - Register a Profession
+# US002 - Register a Job

 ## 2. Analysis